MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/layout-panels.md

 Here are a few thing to note about the sizing of the rectangles.
 - The red rectangle is given an explicit size of 44x44.
 It's placed in the upper left corner of the panel, which is the default position.
 - The green rectangle is given an explicit height of 44.
 Its left side is aligned with the red rectangle, and its right side is aligned with the blue rectangle, which determines its width.
-- The yellow rectangle isn't given an explicit size.
+- The orange rectangle isn't given an explicit size.
 Its left side is aligned with the blue rectangle.
 Its right and bottom edges are aligned with the edge of the panel.
 Its size is determined by these alignments and it will resize as the panel resizes.

 ## StackPanel